 In this post, we will discuss Environment Variables, System and User Environment Variables and how to add and modify them.
 Then we will move on to Dynamic System Variables and see how to use them in the command prompt.

-What is an Environment Variable
+What is an Environment Variable In Windows OS

 Environment Variable is formed up by two separate words, ‘Environment’ and ‘Variable’.
 Let’s discuss ‘variable’ first.
 It means that the entity can store a value and vary from computer to computer.
 Windows provide an ‘Environment’ for applications to execute and perform operations and that is what makes the first word.
 Combining both, Environment Variables are those dynamic objects that store the values provided by the environment.
 Now environment provides values that help other programs in obtaining some crucial information about the system.
 Like there is an environment variable called ‘windir’ that corresponds to the directory where Windows is installed.
 To see this in action, open up an explorer window and type in ‘%windir%’ in the address bar.
 The Windows installation folder will open up.

 Very similarly, you can make reference to the Windows directory using ‘windir’ variable in other programs and scripts.
 There are numerous other variables that can be accessed, ‘TEMP’ or ‘TMP’ is the variable that points to the directory where all temporary files are stored.
 The most popular, ‘Path’ variable is the one that points to the directories containing executable files.
 So that you can run a program from the Command Prompt in any other directory.
-We’ve explained path later on in this post.
+We’ve explained Path later on in this post.
 All these variables come handy when you are developing something or using the shell a lot.

 What are System & User Environment Variables

 Just for your information since we are discussing the topic in depth.
 System Variables are evaluated before User Variables.
 So if there are some user variables with the same name as system variables then user variables will be considered.
-Path variable is generated in a different way.
-The effective Path will be the User Path variable appended to System Path variable.
+The Path variable is generated in a different way.
+The effective Path will be the User Path variable appended to the System Path variable.
 So the order of entries will be system entries followed by user entries.

 How to add & modify Environment Variables